dkublik/ehcache-metrics-play/README.md

 ```

 Metrics will be written to logs every 1 minute.
-The can be also checked at http://localhost:8080/actuator/metrics
+They can be also checked at http://localhost:8080/actuator/metrics